Plan a Field Trip - FAQ

 - What time do you need to leave?

-- Would you prefer the Museum provide more time for independent exploration or more facilitator highlights?
+- Would you prefer the Museum and Memorial provide more time for independent exploration or more facilitator highlights?

 What about a self-guided tour?
 Do I still need a reservation if I will lead a school group myself?

 Yes.
-We welcome school groups doing self-guided tours of the Museum, but in order to receive the student group discount rate, at least one week prior notification of the visit is needed.
-Fill out our online form or contact us at firstname.lastname@example.org.
+We welcome school groups doing self-guided tours of the Museum and Memorial, but in order to receive the student group discount rate, at least one week prior notification of the visit is needed.
+Fill out our online form or contact us at email@example.com.

-All guests should follow Museum procedures and all groups should be mindful of other guests and tours.
-If a group has more than 30 members, you should divide into separate groups starting in various locations in order to prevent congestion in any one section of the Museum.
+All guests should follow Museum and Memorial procedures and all groups should be mindful of other guests and tours.
+If a group has more than 30 members, you should divide into separate groups starting in various locations in order to prevent congestion in any one section of the Museum and Memorial.

 How much time should I allow for our visit?

 The typical school visit last two hours.
-This time frame requires an efficient pace in order to see all areas of the Museum.
+This time frame requires an efficient pace in order to see all areas of the Museum and Memorial.
 If you would like a longer visit, please ask.